 What is a Geisha?
 Exploring a World of Tradition

-Geishas are emblematic figures of Japan , symbolizing elegance, artistic mastery, and devotion to traditions.
-Often surrounded by an aura of mystery and misunderstanding, geishas embody a living heritage of Japanese culture.
-But who are these women who, for centuries, have preserved the art and culture of Japan through their profession?
+Geisha are iconic figures in Japan , symbolizing elegance, artistic mastery, and devotion to tradition.
+Often shrouded in an aura of mystery and misunderstanding, geisha embody a living heritage of Japanese culture.
+But who are these women who, for centuries, have truly preserved Japanese art and culture through their craft?

 The Etymology of the Term "Geisha"

 The word "geisha" is composed of two kanji: "gei" (芸), meaning "art" or "performance," and "sha" (者), meaning "person."
-Thus, "geisha" literally translates to "person of art."
-This definition emphasizes their primary role as artists devoted to mastering various traditional Japanese arts, from dance to music, poetry to the tea ceremony.
+Thus, "geisha" translates as "person of art."
+This definition emphasizes their primary role as artists dedicated to mastering various traditional Japanese arts, from dance to music, poetry, and the tea ceremony.
+If you'd like to learn more about Japanese culture, check out our dedicated blogs .

 The Historical Roots of Geishas